-The most popular representatives of the platyhelminthes are worms that cause human diseases, like taenia and schistosome.
-The planaria, since it is been extensively studied in Biology, is also well known.
+The most well-known representatives of platyhelminthes are worms that cause human diseases, such as taenia and schistosome.
+Planaria, since it has been extensively studied in Biology, is also well-known.

 Platyhelminthes are also known as flatworms because they are worms with a flat body.
 This is the main external morphological feature that differentiates them from nematodes (roundworms).

-Platyhelminthes are the first triploblastic animals (remember that cnidarians are diploblastic), i.e., they present three germ layers: ectoderm, mesoderm and endoderm.
+Platyhelminthes are the first triploblastic animals (remember that cnidarians are diploblastic), meaning that they contain three germ layers: the ectoderm, mesoderm and endoderm.

-Flatworms have incomplete digestive systems and they present extracellular and intracellular complementary digestions.
+Flatworms have incomplete digestive systems and use extracellular and intracellular complementary digestion.

-Planarias have single opening digestive system (incomplete) with ramifications that transport nutrients to all areas of the body.
+Planaria have a single-opening digestive system (incomplete) with branches that transport nutrients to all parts of the body.

 Platyhelminthes exchange gases exclusively by diffusion through their body surface.
-This is only possible because all cells are localized relatively near to the exterior since gases diffuse cell by cell (the flat shape of these worms is a feature that allows this type of respiration).
+This is only possible because all cells are located relatively near their exterior, since gases diffuse cell by cell (the flat shape of these worms is a feature that allows this type of respiration).

 Platyhelminthes have a primitive excretory system made of flame cells (also called solenocytes), excretory ducts and excretory pores.

-Platyhelminthes of freshwater, like planarias, have an internal environment much more concentrated in solutes than the exterior and so they present a tendency to gain water.
+Freshwater platyhelminthes, such as planaria, have an internal environment much more concentrated in solutes than their exterior environment and, as a result, have a tendency to gain water.
 These organisms then need a drainage system to avoid cell death caused by excessive water.

-The problem is solved by the presence of protonephridia located along longitudinal channels in the animal body.
-Protonephridia have ciliated cells, the flame cells, that push water outside the body through excretory pores.
+This problem is solved by the presence of protonephridia located along longitudinal channels in their body.
+Protonephridia have ciliated cells, which are called flame cells, that push water outside the body through excretory pores.

-Platyhelminthes present a more sophisticated nervous system than cnidarians, as the first neural chords with ganglia (grouping of neurons) appear, a characteristic of the evolutionary process of increased nervous complexity.
-In platyhelminthes one can note the beginning of the cephalization process, with a concentration of neurons (nervous cells) in the anterior portion of the body and the appearance of photoreceptor cells in the ocelli.
+Platyhelminthes have a more sophisticated nervous system than cnidarians, as they contain neural chords with ganglia (grouping of neurons) appear, a characteristic of the evolutionary process of increased nervous complexity.
+In platyhelminthes, the beginning of the cephalization process can be seen, with a concentration of neurons (nervous cells) in the anterior portion of the body and the appearance of photoreceptor cells in the ocelli.

-With the increased capacity of these animals to perceive and to interact with the surrounds due to the increased complexity of their neural complexity, it is possible to find platyhelminthes in a variety of environments, including the terrestrial, and with diverse ways of life, like those that are parasites and those that are free-living.
+Due to the increased capacity of these animals to perceive and to interact with their environment, thanks to the increased complexity of their neural network, it is possible to find platyhelminthes in a variety of environments and ways of life, including the terrestrial, and with diverse ways of life, including parasitic and free-living species.

-Cephalization is the evolutionary tendency of concentration of the nervous command in central structures in which there are grouping of neurons (i.e, brain and ganglia formation).
-Evolutionarily the cephalization process begins with the appearance of ganglia (group of neurons) in platyhelminthes and reaches an apex in vertebrates, animals with a cranial box to protect the well-developed brain.
+Cephalization is the evolutionary tendency for concentration of nervous control in central structures in which neurons are grouped (including the brain and ganglia formations).
+Evolutionarily, the cephalization process begins with the appearance of ganglia (groups of neurons) in platyhelminthes and reaches peak in vertebrates, animals with a skull to protect a well-developed brain.

-With lateral symmetry the body can be divided into lateral portions, superior, inferior, anterior and posterior.
-These portions must be integrated and controlled in some manner and this need stimulated the appearance of ganglial complexity and of beings with a head, a privileged extremity of the bilateral body where the nervous central command and important sensory organs are located.
+Through lateral symmetry, the body can be divided into lateral portions: superior, inferior, anterior and posterior.
+These portions must be integrated and controlled in some manner and this need caused the appearance of ganglial complexity and of organisms with a head, a privileged extremity of the bilateral body where the nervous central command and important sensory organs are located.

 Platyhelminthes may present sexual or asexual reproduction.

-Planarias can divide themselves asexually by transversal bipartition due to the great regeneration capability of their tissues.
-When they attach to a substrate they can induce a constriction in their middle region and the body is then separated into two parts and each of these parts gives birth to a new individual as tissue regenerates.
+Planaria can divide asexually by transverse bipartition due to the great regeneration capability of their tissues.
+When they attach to a substrate, they can induce a constriction in their middle region, separating their body into two parts, each of which produces a new specimen as tissue regenerates.

-There are monoecious hermaphrodite flatworms, like planarias and taenias, and there are dioecious (having male and female individuals) species too, like schistosomes.
+There are monoecious hermaphrodite flatworms, such as planaria and taenias, as well as dioecious (having male and female specimens) species, such as schistosomes.

-There are hermaphrodite species of animals and plants that present cross-fecundation mainly due to the maturation of female and male structures at different periods.
+Hermaphrodite species of animals and plants carry out cross-fertilization mainly due to the maturation of female and male structures at different periods.

-Cross fecundation occurs in planarias, hermaphrodites in which sexual fecundation takes place with male and female gametes from different individuals.
-These individuals approach their copulating structures and exchange gametes.
+Cross-fertilization occurs in planaria, which are hermaphrodites in which sexual fertilization takes place with male and female gametes from different specimens.
+These specimens bring their sexaul structures together and exchange gametes.

-Sexual reproduction with direct development is that in which there is not a larval stage in the embryonic development.
-When a larval stage exists it is said to be indirect development.
+Sexual reproduction with direct development is the type of sexual reproduction in which there is no larval stage of embryonic development.
+When a larval stage exists, it is called indirect development.

 Platyhelminthes are divided into three classes: turbellarians (or Turbellaria), trematodes (or Trematoda) and cestodes (or Cestoda).

-Turbellarians are free-living platyhelminthes and their main representative is the planaria (Dugesia tigrina).
-Trematodes are parasites, they live inside a host and the schistosome (Schistosoma mansoni) that causes schistosomiasis is an example.
-Cestodes are parasites too, they do not have digestive tubes and their cells are nourished by absorption of nutrients from the host; their most popular representative are the beef and pork taenias (Taenia saginata and Taenia solium) that parasite humans.
+Turbellarians are free-living platyhelminthes and their main representative is planaria (Dugesia tigrina).
+Trematodes are parasites, which live inside a host,.
+The schistosome (Schistosoma mansoni) that causes schistosomiasis is an example of one.
+Cestodes are also parasites.
+They have no digestive tract and their cells are nourished through the absorption of nutrients from their host.
+Their most well-known representative species are beef and pork taenia (Taenia saginata and Taenia solium), which are human parasites.

 The main human diseases caused by platyhelminthes are schistosomiasis, tapeworm disease (cestodiasis) and cysticercosis.

-(Note:Diseases are studied in the “Diseases” division of this site.)
+(Note:Diseases are studied in the “Diseases” section of this site.)

-Examples of representing beings: planarias, schistosomes, taenias.
+Examples of representative species: planaria, schistosomes, taenia.
 Basic morphology: flat worm.
 Type of symmetry: bilateral.
-Germ layers and coelom: triploblastics, acoelomates.
+Germ layers and coelom: triploblastic, acoelomates.
 Digestive system: incomplete.
 Respiratory system: nonexistent, respiration by diffusion.
 Circulatory system: nonexistent.
 Excretory system: protonephridia with flame cells.
 Nervous system: ganglial, beginning of cephalization.
 Types of reproduction: asexual and sexual.